frankiearzu/DSMTools/DSM Forward Programming/Color_480x272/readme.md

 When upgrading from a previous version of this tool, delete your /SCRIPTS/TOOLS/DSMLIB before copying the new one (if you customized your images, inside "DSMLIB/img" do a backup first)

-Copy the entire DSMLIB folder.
+1. Copy the entire DSMLIB folder to /SCRIPTS/TOOLS.
+You will end up with /SCRIPTS/TOOLS/DSMLIB in your SDCard.
-Copy the main script you want to use (Color or B&W).
+2. Copy the main script you want to use (Color or B&W) to /SCRIPTS/TOOLS.

 Your TX SDCard should looks like this: